Cultured and cosmopolitan Barcelona is one of the world’s treasures. It’s a visual feast of a city that deserves the descriptor.

 22. Barcelona Cathedral

 The jewel of the Gothic Quarter is Barcelona Cathedral.
-The cathedral is a grand monument dating from the 13th to 15th centuries.
+The cathedral is a grand landmark in Barcelona dating from the 13th to 15th centuries.

-The cathedral's facade is stunning.
-Sit by the steps and absorb its grandiosity.
+The cathedral’s facade is stunning.
 You can visit the church for free from 8:00 am to 12:45 pm and 5:45 pm to 7:30 pm.
 Otherwise, entry is by donation.

 Inside, the cathedral has 28 richly decorated chapels, an ornate finely carved choir, and a peaceful cloister with bubbling fountains.
 Behind the high altar is the Bishop’s chair.
 You’ll also find the crypt of Saint Eulalia, to whom the cathedral is dedicated.